genecoding/NTU-DLHLP-Spring2020/HW4/README.md

 * In fact, the model can learn valid (not definitely correct) tag sequences by itself without post-processing, and it's surely a better way to do.

 ### 4-2
-* Bonus task: Rank loss
+* Bonus task: rank loss
   * $L_{dist}^{rank} = \sum_{i,j>i} [1 - sign(d_i-d_j)(\hat d_i-\hat d_j)]^+$ (d: depth)
-    * A weird loss function...
-Rank here is ambiguous, it looks like neither rank loss (hinge loss) in machine learning nor rank in a rank tree... anyway, done.
+    * A weird loss function... rank here is ambiguous, it looks like neither rank loss (hinge loss) in machine learning nor rank in a rank tree... anyway, done.

 ## Reference
 [How Contextual are Contextualized Word Representations?
 Comparing the Geometry of BERT, ELMo, and GPT-2 Embeddings][p1], K Ethayarajh